mondragonalex97-ops/warehouse-operations-ai-copilot/README.md

 A 7% staffing buffer is added to account for normal operational variation.

 Overtime risk is classified as Low, Medium, or High based on forecast demand relative to modeled labor capacity.

-## Resume bullets

-**Warehouse Operations AI Copilot | Python, Scikit-learn, Streamlit**

-- Built a machine-learning warehouse forecasting tool using 240 days of synthetic operating data to predict daily fulfillment volume and support labor planning.
-- Developed a staffing recommendation model using forecasted demand, productivity, labor hours, and capacity constraints to identify overtime risk.
-- Created an interactive operations dashboard tracking backlog, on-time shipping, productivity, absenteeism, error rates, and labor scenarios.
-- Automated management-style operational summaries that convert warehouse KPIs into actionable staffing and risk recommendations.

-## Interview explanation

-"I wanted to build something that connected supply chain operations with AI and analytics.
-I created a synthetic warehouse dataset and trained a machine-learning model to predict the next day's volume.
-I then connected that prediction to labor-capacity calculations so the tool recommends staffing and highlights overtime risk.
-The dashboard also monitors backlog, service levels, productivity, and absenteeism.
-I used synthetic data because I wanted the project to be realistic while avoiding any proprietary company information."

-## Important note

-This project is for portfolio and educational use.
-The dataset is synthetic and does not contain confidential employer data.